-FRE 438 IB French 6
+FRE 438 IB French 6 Chandler only

-Grades: 11, 12 Full Year 1 Credit Prerequisite: French 4-5 or equivalent course May be offered for Dual Credit This course is designed to refine, perfect and enhance the language e skills: listening, speaking, reading and writing.
-It emphasizes active communication in French and broadens the stude nt's understanding of the French culture.
-There is a strong focus on applying knowledge of the language to real-life situ actions.
+Grades: 11, 12 Full Year 1 Credit Prerequisite: French 4-5 or equivalent course

+This course is designed to refine, perfect and enhance the language skills: listening, speaking, reading and writing.
+It emphasizes active communication in French and broadens the student's understanding of the French culture.
+There is a strong focus on applying knowledge of the language to real-life situations.
 The curriculum is designed to prepare the student for the IB and AP exams.
 TOK curriculum will be incorporated during the school year.